Five Most Popular Wedding Hairstyles This Year (Updated for 2022)

 Start by wetting your hair with a styling spray.
 Use a blow dry to dry it quickly to create some texture.
 You’re now ready to crimp by dividing your hair into separate sections.
 Begin at the bottom and work through your entire head of hair.

 You can arrange your crimped hair into a messy ponytail, pin it up, or even braid it.
 Crimping adds that something extra that makes any style stand out.

 Boho Wedding Hairstyle

 Boho wedding hairstyle is, in many ways, freedom from styling.
 It’s a carefree style that looks absolutely natural, even if you do need to work on it.
 It resonates with sunshine and azure skies.
 There is, of course, no wedding hairstyle more appropriate for a beach wedding.
-Your wedding gown should be flowing, and feather earrings add the perfect breezy touch.
+Your wedding dress should be flowing, and feather earrings add the perfect breezy touch.

 Instead of sleek, you want your hair just a bit messy and tussled.
-Blow dry your damp hair using a round brush.
-Spray your hair with a mousse and keep your head down while blow drying.
+Blow-dry your damp hair using a round brush.
+Spray your hair with a mousse and keep your head down while blow-drying.
 Use the brush to section your hair and create some random loose waves.

 When you are done, simply run your fingers through your hair.
 Do not brush.
 Finish with a light hairspray, and you are done.